Harvest

 The sounds of gunfire indicated that the steer and hogs were being shot and it was butchering day.
 The animals were hung to bleed out and soon the tables were set up and ready to accept the halves of meat to be cut up.

-We did not have a freezer so packages of meat were taken to town and placed in lockers for freezing and storage.
-Some of the meat made into sausage was stuffed and, with hams and bacon, hung in the smoke house which was ready.
+We did not have a freezer, so packages of meat were taken to town and placed in lockers for freezing and storage.
+Some of the meat made into sausage was stuffed and hung in the smoke house, along with the hams and bacon, until they were ready to be consumed or stored.

 Moving to the Farm

-This was a small farm of 80 acres tillable ground, an alfalfa field and a barn, a hog building, a small chicken house, three brooder houses and a long six-room building for laying hens.
+This was a small farm with 80 acres of tillable ground, an alfalfa field, a barn, a hog building, a small chicken house, three brooder houses and a long six-room building for laying hens.
 The farm basically was for producing eggs for my uncle’s hatchery in town.

 The barn contained room for six cows to stand ready to be milked.
-The pig barn contained a half dozen sows and, at times of the year, many little pigs.
+The hog building contained a half dozen sows and at times many little piglets.

-The small chicken house was for about 250 chickens for eggs for the family and butchering as needed.
-The brooder houses were for the early spring baby chicks.
-The large chicken house contained about 1,000 laying hens.
+The small chicken house held about 250 laying hens, producing eggs for the family and for butchering when needed.
+The three brooder houses were for the early spring baby chicks.
+The long six-room building contained about 1,000 laying hens.

-At times of the year the tillable ground was planted with wheat and oats, and occasionally corn.
-But the main work was with the animals and the chickens.
+At various times of the year, the tillable ground was planted with wheat, oats and occasionally corn.
+But the main work of the farm was with the animals and the chickens.

+After many trips of moving the contents of our house in town to the country, the farmhouse soon filled up.
+Three of the double beds were taken up to the large upstairs bedroom and one bed was placed in the smaller upstairs bedroom.
 The downstairs bedroom contained a double bed and a single bed.
-The rest of the furniture was put in the other rooms.
+The rest of the furniture was put in the remaining main floor rooms.
 There was a small washroom at the main entrance to the house off the long, outside porch.

 My Parents

-My father met my mother at a young people’s gathering and that’s how they got together.
+My father met my mother at a young people’s gathering in Freeman and that’s how they got together.

 My father was employed by the city of Freeman as a night watchman on the police force.
 He held that job until 1942 when his eyesight was failing due to cataracts.
-At that time our family moved to my uncle’s poultry farm.
+It was then that the family made the decision to move to my uncle’s poultry farm outside of town.

-By that time we were a family of eight children so there were plenty of hands to do the farm work.
+My father had taken some classes on animal husbandry at a local college, so was prepared for caring for the farm animals.
+By that time we were a family of eight children so there were plenty of hands to help with the chores.

-My father was, for the most part, a gentle family man.
-He loved to gather the family in the parlor for a time of singing accompanied by my sister at the piano and him on the violin.
+For the most part my father was a gentle family man.
+He loved to gather the family in the parlor for a time of singing accompanied by my sister Doris at the piano and he on the violin.
+My father was quite musical and played not only the violin but also the harmonica and sang.
+My siblings all caught on to these musical traits from the many evenings in the parlor playing and singing.
 Those were special times for me.

 He had surgery to remove his clouded lenses in his eyes.
-At that time that’s all they did and after healing he wore glasses with heavy lenses to allow him to see.
-He often misjudged doorways and bumped his head due to poor eyesight.
+At that time that’s all they did for cataracts.
+After his eyes were healed, he wore glasses with heavy lenses to allow him to see.
+He often misjudged doorways and bumped his head due to his poor eyesight.
 I spent a lot of time following him around trying to warn him about doorways and places where he would bump his head.

-My mother was Mary Stucky.
-She grew up in rural Marion, South Dakota on a farm.
-Her father had been married before and his new wife was my mother’s mother.
-She had two half-sisters from the first marriage and was the oldest of six siblings.
-Her father died when my Mom was 13 and she was left to help take care of the children.
+My mother was Mary Stucky and was born in 1895 to Jacob Stucky and Annie (Pankratz) Stucky.
+They migrated to American from Poland or Ukraine and were farmers in rural Marion, South Dakota.
+Her father had been married before and his new wife (Annie) was my mother’s mother.
+She had two half-sisters from her father’s first marriage and was the oldest of six siblings.
+My mother’s father died when she was only 13 and she was left to help take care of the children.
 She had to quit school and go to work for various families in order to make a little money to support the remaining family.
-Her siblings were Henry, Joe, Pete, Emma, and Frances.
+Her siblings were Henry, Joe, Pete, Emma and Frances.

 The Beginning